KianBahasadri/basic-svm-model/README.md

-# even-or-odd
+# basic-svm_model
-binary classification model for even or odd numbers
+binary classification model for positive or negative numbers.